paulfitzpatrick85/CI-Portfolio-Project-3/README.md

 ### User story testing
 - The game is designed to be minimalistic in terms of the amount of prompts or questions a user needs to do get through or answer before getting to the actual game.
+-The game is launched after only two prompts: input your name and would you like to play a new game, the user is straight into the game with little to no waiting.
+-Hints are displayed throughout the game: position of correctly guessed letter, list of previous wrong guesses and at game over the word is displayed to show the user what they missed.

 ## Bugs found while creating and testing
  Although not necessarily a bug, one problem I encountered was if the user entered eventually entered four correct guesses and therefore completing the word, the game would not end.